jmaas/splunk-configs-clustering/notes/setup-search-cluster.md

 ## Setup Cluster Captain
 This section is not applicable for a single-node search head cluster.

 Select *one* of the initialized instances to be the cluster captain.
 It does not matter which instance you select for this role, but in this example the `splunk-sh1` will be used.
+Execute the command(s) from the soon to be cluster captain:

 `splunk bootstrap shcluster-captain -servers_list "https://splunk-sh1:8089,https://splunk-sh2:8089,https://splunk-sh3:8089,https://splunk-shN:8089" -auth admin:password`